Cosmic Peril Fantasy: Magic

 - Casting magic requires a visible sign.
 This could be pointing or hand gestures, brandishing of an arcane focus, glowing eyes, or some other obvious sign.
 By default, it is an obvious 1-handed gesture, arm out and palm extended towards the target area.

 - Some ongoing spells require maintenance of concentration, a resource of which the typical caster has 1.
 If subjected to any distraction during concentration such as combat or turbulence, there is a risk of losing concentration and a Meditation check must be rolled.
 By default, the caster must be conscious to maintain concentration.

-- Failure (result < Spell TN): You get less than intended effect or an unwanted effect.
-The GM may offer you a choice.
+- Mixed (Total < TN): Slight complication or compromise.
+The GM may or may not offer you a choice.

 - For example, would you rather burn your enemy AND friend with your fireball, or kill the enemy only but realize this was not actually a fireball but something else?

 - Would you rather pour all your last spell points into this spell to teleport away to safety, or trust the gods to take you someplace safe 'enough'?

 - Would you rather strain your body (-3 hp) and scream out loud to cast this, or accept a subpar result?

 - Failure (Total << TN): You do not get what you intend, and there's a serious complication.

 - Critical Failure (two 1's on 2d8): Results are disastrous.
 You are rewarded with 1 XP, however.

 - For example, if you have level 2 in Teleportation and level 2 in Necromancy, you would have 5 + 2 + 2 = 9 spell points maximum.